AshwinKTyagi/Resume-Reviewer/README.md

     - `register(user: UserRegister)`: Registers a new user by hashing their password and storing their details in the database.
     - `login(user: UserLogin)`: Logs in a user by verifying their email and password, and returns a JWT token if successful.
     - `protected_route(token: str = Depends(auth_utils.verify_jwt))`: A protected route that requires a valid JWT token to access.
 ### Frontend

 #### `components/layout.js`
 - Layout component for wrapping pages with a consistent header and footer.
 - Displays navigation links and user information.

+#### `components/chat.js`
+- React component for a chat interface.
+- Allows users to interact with the language model in real-time.
+- Sends user messages to the backend and displays responses.
+- Supports both OpenAI and LLAMA models for generating responses.
+- Displays the chat history in a scrollable view.
+- Provides input field and send button for user messages.

 #### `index.js`
 - React component for the home page.